isl/A-QuB-2/README.md

-# A-QuB-2 | A Web Application for User-Friendly Semantic Data Querying and Exploration
+# A-QuB-2 | A Web Application for Querying and Exploring Semantic Data

 ## System Description ##

 A-QuB-2 is a web application that facilitates the exploration of semantic (RDF) data by plain users.
 It offers a user-friendly interface that supports users in building and running complex queries step-by-step, without needing to know and write SPARQL.
 Its configuration model allows setting up the application for use over any knowledge base, independent of the underlying data model / ontology.

 The supported functionalities include:
-* Assistive query building interface that exploits the (pre-configured) relationships among the involved entities
+* Assistive query building interface that exploits the connections of the KB entities
 * Data filtering based on entity, text, number range, date range, boolean value, map area
 * Results visualisation in table
 * Results browsing by exploiting the entity interconnections
-* Results download in CSV format for furthe (offline) analysis
+* Results download in CSV format for further (offline) analysis

 The system is an extension of a previous version (called A-QuB), described in the following demo paper: